josephsgithub/pyfun/README.md

 ## To Teachers

-**Time and Scheduling**

-The assignments in this course are designed to fill about 90 minutes a week of class time for a little over 16 weeks (about one semester in most schools).
+**Time and Scheduling:** The assignments in this course are designed to fill about 90 minutes a week of class time for a little over 16 weeks (about one semester in most schools).

-**Age**

-The content is designed with students ages 8 to 18 in mind but has been completed by college age students and adults as well.
+**Age:** The content is designed with students ages 8 to 18 in mind but has been completed by college age students and adults as well.

-**Just the Fundamentals**

-It is important to note this course covers only basic Programming Fundamentals that are pretty much universal to all languages.
+**Just the Fundamentals:** It is important to note this course covers only basic Programming Fundamentals that are pretty much universal to all languages.
 Python-specific features, such as comprehensions, are not covered.

-**Supplemental Project**

-Ideally these assignments will be coupled with an ongoing project of the student's choosing in which they can apply what they are learning as well as display on their public GitHub repo to the world demonstrating what they have learned.
+**Supplemental Project:** Ideally these assignments will be coupled with an ongoing project of the student's choosing in which they can apply what they are learning as well as display on their public GitHub repo to the world demonstrating what they have learned.
 Such a project would help motivate students to progress farther on their own as they learn the more advanced features of Python.

-**Rubrics**

-This course contains no rubrics since these differ greatly.
+**Rubrics:** This course contains no rubrics since these differ greatly.
 At SkilStak we prefer to simply check for completion and supplement this course with a [certification](http://github.com/skilstak/course-pyfun-certification).
 In fact, not unlike learning martial arts, many students may need to repeat these assignments a few times to gain full mastery sufficient to certify.

-**GitHub Classroom**

-This course is setup to work well with `classroom.github.com` and we encourage it.
+**GitHub Classroom:** This course is setup to work well with `classroom.github.com` and we encourage it.
 Because everything in this repo is released to the public domain you should have no problem setting up an "assignment" as follows for use with your own students.

 ![classroom](assets/classroom.png)